Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

   All done.

-Using the :py:obj:`dict` populated in the loop, we can print a summary of the results:
+Using the :py:obj:`dict` populated in the loop, and the
+:ref:`previously evaluated deterministically optimal objective value <pyros_solve_deterministic>`, we can print a tabular summary of the results:

 .. code::